-Figure 5: Twenty eight arena wall markers are positioned around the perimeter of the arena with the marker codes incrementing in an anti-clockwise fashion.
-Eight slot markers are incremented from number 32, in an anti-clockwise fashion around the zones.
+Figure 5: Twenty eight arena wall markers are positioned around the perimeter of the arena with the marker codes incrementing in a clockwise fashion.
 The corners are counted in a clockwise fashion, with corner 0 being the corner closest to arena marker 0.